 True, the vibe is friendly and the location is convenient for tech entrepreneurs, but superb Edomae sushi is the real reason why Omakase is always full.
-Do not forget to reserve.
-The kimono-clad servers strain to place dishes in front of diners, who are usually packed in elbow-to-elbow at the tight L-shaped counter, but the chummy young professionals and gourmands don’t seem to notice anything but the chefs.
-Choose from two omakase menus; the more extensive (and expensive) one offers additional sashimi and nigiri courses.
-Begin with buttery ocean trout that has been steamed in sake and presented with a wedge of heirloom black tomato and herb salad in rice wine vinaigrette.
-Beautifully arranged sashimi features bluefin tuna with red-fleshed sea perch, garnished with strips of cured kombu, shiso leaf, wasabi, and a bit of chrysanthemum petal salad.
+Ergo, reservations are required and punctuality is a must.
+The kimono-clad servers strain to place dishes in front of diners, who usually sit elbow-to-elbow at the tight L-shaped counter, but the chummy young professionals and gourmands don’t seem to notice anything but the chefs.
+Choose from two omakase menus; the more extensive (and expensive) one offers additional sashimi and nigiri.
+Begin with buttery ocean trout steamed in sake and presented with a wedge of heirloom black tomato and herb salad in rice wine vinaigrette.
+Beautifully arranged sashimi features bluefin tuna with red-fleshed sea perch, garnished with cured kombu, shiso leaf, wasabi, and a bit of chrysanthemum petal salad.
 Still, no dish can compare with the exquisite level of nigiri, which may showcase marinated chutoro, cedar-torched sea bream, Hokkaido uni with house-brined ikura, and a fluffy piece of lobster-infused tamago.
 Extreme attention to detail is the hallmark of dining here, with customized portions of rice and wasabi adjustments for each guest's palate.

 One MICHELIN Star : High quality cooking, worth a stop!

 Using top quality ingredients, dishes with distinct flavours are carefully prepared to a consistently high standard.